 Moles and warts are common skin conditions that can be more than just embarrassing — they can be itchy and even painful.
-At Elk Grove Dermatology in Elk Grove Village, Illinois, Robert Polisky, MD, and his experienced staff offer a variety of skin care services including quick, painless mole and wart removal.
+At Elk Grove Dermatology in Elk Grove Village, Illinois, our experienced staff offer a variety of skin care services including quick, painless mole and wart removal.
 To learn more about skin growths and removal, schedule a consultation at Elk Grove Dermatology online or by phone.

 A mole is a growth on your skin that’s usually black or brown.
 You can have a single mole or several in a group located anywhere on your body.
 Moles are different from birthmarks because they typically develop in childhood or adolescence, and birthmarks are present on your body from birth.

 There are different kinds of moles and birthmarks, including:

 Most moles and birthmarks are harmless, but some atypical moles can cause serious health issues including melanoma, a type of skin cancer.
 It’s important to keep a close eye on moles and get any suspicious marks checked out by Dr. Polisky.